 I’ve mentioned before that my father kept his apartment temperature at a blistering 78 degrees year ‘round.
-Like many seniors, he seemed to be constantly cold, so when winter came around, he dragged out his (very old) electric blanket.
+Like many older adults, he seemed to be constantly cold, so when winter came around, he dragged out his (very old) electric blanket.

-The reasons that electric blankets are unsafe for seniors are:
+Here is our list of reasons why electric blankets are unsafe for seniors:

 - Elderly people often have impaired temperature receptors in their skin or a delayed ability to realize they have gotten overheated.
 This can lead to burns if the blanket temperature is set too high.